tomhoh/KeyboardInterceptorWpf/README.md

-# KeyboardInterceptor
+# C# KeyboardInterceptor

-Windows low-level keyboard hook.
+Windows low-level keyboard hook written in C#.
 This library was NOT created for malicious purposes.

 ##Installation
 ```